karpimpski/blockneck/README.md

-# webpack-skeleton
+# BlockNeck

-A bare-bones setup for a static website including ES6 modules and SCSS.
+A basic Tetris game made using the DOM, vanilla ES6, and SCSS.